 If you don't qualify to refinance your parent PLUS loans with a private lender, you have the option to consolidate those federal loans through the U.S. Department of Education.
-If you apply for a Direct Consolidation Loan, the interest rates of your current federal loans are used to determine your new consolidation loan rate, though, so you may not see a lower overall rate.
+If you apply for a Direct Consolidation Loan, your new consolidation loan rate is the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest 1/8 percent, so you won't see a lower overall rate.
 Learn more about the differences between consolidating and refinancing with our Beginner's Guide to Student Loan Refinance.

 2. When you want to lower your payment

 Parent PLUS loans are owned by the federal government, and, along with being fairly easy to get, they have a basic repayment term of 10 years.
 The federal government offers extended repayment, up to 25 years, to borrowers who owe more than $30,000 in PLUS loans.
 But what if your current remaining term or the amount you owe each month doesn't work for you?

 If you are looking to lower your payments, whether it's to save for today, help other children with college costs or plan for your retirement, refinancing can get you a longer term.
 Many lenders have terms ranging from 5 to 20 years with multiple options in between.

 The trade-off for a longer term with a refinance loan is that you will likely pay more in interest over the life of the loan.
 However, reputable lenders won't penalize you for paying extra whenever you wish, which will reduce overall interest costs.
 You may feel like a longer-term loan, which doesn't require high monthly payments and allows for extra payments at any time, provides a financial safety net.

 If you'd like to see how repaying at a lower rate or with a different repayment term can impact your overall costs and monthly payment, use our student loan refinance calculator to see details on our Reset Refinance Loan.